fauzigo/brewingthing/README.md

 sudo systemctl enable brewingthing --now
 ```

-Now you should be able to access the raspberry pi IP address or domain name over port 8080
+Now you should be able to access the raspberry pi's IP address or domain name over port 8080 (ex. http://brewingthing:8080 or http://192.168.0.100:8080)

 ## Data log

-You can add a new service that would record readings each half an hour into a json file at `/home/pi/sessions/current.json`
+You can add a new service to record readings every half an hour into a json file at `/home/pi/sessions/current.json`.
+If you do, make sure there is an initial `current.json` file in the location mentioned, otherwise the service will fail.

 ```bash
 cd brewingthing